Latest News

 McGeever: Whisper it, but there's a chance that the US job market has turned a corner.

-After the Trump administration's immigration crackdown, there has been a long-standing stereotype that describes the U.S. job market as "low hire and low fire."
-This is because of a weak labor demand offset by dwindling labor supply.
+After the Trump administration's immigration crackdown, there has been a long-standing "low hire/low fire" mentality in the U.S. job market.
+This is due to a weak labor demand that is offset by dwindling labor supply.
 This delicate balance could be shifting in the right direction.

-The May non-farm payrolls report is due this Friday.
-It's expected to show an increase of 85,000 jobs and a stable unemployment rate at 4.3%.
+This 'puts the spotlight on the non-farm payrolls May report due on friday, which is expected to show an increase of net 85,000 jobs with the unemployment rate remaining at 4.3%.
 This would be an excellent result compared to where the labor markets were at the end last year.

 In the first four month of this year, monthly job gains averaged around 76,000.
 This is not a record-breaking number, but it's a significant improvement over the average for last year of less than 10,000.

-This is a rate that is far above what's needed to keep the unemployment rate down.
-According to an April Federal Reserve paper, this so-called "breakeven rate" has dropped so dramatically that economists believe it's close to zero.
+It is also well above the rate needed to keep the unemployment rate down.
+According to a Federal Reserve document in April, this so-called "breakeven rate" has dropped so dramatically that economists believe it's close to zero.

-Even if the economy was growing at its potential, payrolls could drop by up to 100,000 in any one or two months of this year.
-In comparison to that scenario, the 85,000 predicted for May and current year-to date average numbers look impressive.
+Even if the economy was growing at its potential, payrolls could drop by up to 100,000 in one or two months of this year.
+In this scenario, 85,000 is a good number.
+The current average for the year to date and the forecasted 85,000 for May are also impressive.

 Reasons to be cheerful